andrevidela/Research-report/Thesis/index.md

   maximum       & 0.005067636s & 0.001308711s \\
   average       & 0.001146103s & 0.000685042s \\
   std deviation & 0.000470263s & 0.000140894s\\
-  srd error     & 0.000047026s & 0.000014089s\\
+  std error     & 0.000047026s & 0.000014089s\\
 \end{tabular}

-This time our performance improvements are more noticeable in average than before.
+This time our performance improvements are more noticeable on average than before.
 Though it might not be significant since it runs in tens of microseconds.

-### Sat solver
+### SAT solver

 For this benchmark, we didn’t use `idris-bench` rather we compiled two versions of `isat` ([https://git.sr.ht/~cypheon/idris-minisat](https://git.sr.ht/~cypheon/idris-minisat)), one with the inlining optimisation, and one without.
 And ran each version 10 times on the same input (in appendix \ref{sec:appendix}) :